Searching for local associations while controlling the false discovery rate: Methods

 We extend our method to test data-driven local hypotheses~\eqref{eq:null-hyp-loc}.
 The idea is that one can {\em learn} an informative partition function $\hat{\nu} = (\hat{\nu}_1, \ldots, \hat{\nu}_p)$ using {\em any algorithm} and then test the corresponding local hypotheses~\eqref{eq:null-hyp-loc} while controlling the FDR, as long as the learning step only uses the {\em cloaked} dataset $\tilde{\mathcal{D}}(\mathbf{V}) = (\smash{[\mathbf{X}, \tilde{\mathbf{X}}]_{\mathrm{swap}(\mathbf{V})}, \mathbf{Y},\mathbf{Z}})$.
 In other words, for each $j \in [p]$, we can use any random partition function $\smash{\hat{\nu}_j: {\mathcal{Z}} \mapsto {\mathbb{N}}}$ whose parametrization may depend on $\tilde{\mathcal{D}}(\mathbf{V})$; i.e., $\smash{ \hat{\nu}_j(z; \tilde{\mathcal{D}}(\mathbf{V})) \in [\hat{L}_j] }$ for all $z \in \mathcal{Z}$ and some $\hat{L}_j \in \mathbb{N}_+$.

-This two-step framework for adaptively selecting and testing local hypotheses is outlined by Algorithm~\ref{alg:sskf} and visualized schematically in Figure~\ref*{fig:diagram} in Appendix~\ref*{app:implementation}.
+This two-step framework for adaptively selecting and testing local hypotheses is outlined by Algorithm~\ref{alg:sskf} and visualized schematically in Figure A3 in Appendix A2.
 We call this approach {\em Adaptive Local Knockoff Filter} (aLKF).

 aLKF provably controls the FDR for~\eqref{eq:null-hyp-loc} conditional on the selected set of hypotheses, a nontrivial result that does not directly follow from prior work.
 While the proof strategy draws on \citet{candes2018} and \citet{li2021searching}, the data-dependent nature of our hypotheses adds complexity and could introduce selection bias.
 However, the random noise introduced into the cloaked dataset $\tilde{\mathcal{D}}(\mathbf{V})$ protects us from this issue.